-People can come into contact with harmful substances in their environments, such as toxic metals and mold.
-Metals can be found in soil, old paint, and some consumer products.
+People can come into contact with harmful substances in their homes and communities, such as toxic metals and mold.
+Toxic metals can be found in soil, old paint, and some beauty products.
 They can poison people and make them very sick.
-Our Healthy Homes and Communities program works with local organizations to inform and educate Californians about harmful metals, mold, and other substances.
+Our Healthy Homes and Communities project works with local organizations to inform and educate Californians about toxic metals and mold.

-Childhood Lead Poisoning from Imported Eye Makeup in Six Languages - Western States Pediatric Environmental Health Specialty Unit (PEHSU) Factsheets
+Childhood Lead Poisoning from Imported Eye Makeup in Seven Languages - Western States Pediatric Environmental Health Specialty Unit (PEHSU) Factsheets

-Contact us at AskEHIB@cdph.ca.gov if you have a group of community health workers or educators wanting to learn in English or Spanish how to train others to protect themselves from harmful substances in the environment.
-We can also bring equipment to test certain consumer products and soil for lead or mercury.
+Contact our Healthy Homes and Communities project at AskEHIB@cdph.ca.gov or call our helpline, (510) 981-4354, if you have a group of community health workers or educators wanting to learn in English or Spanish how to train others to protect themselves from mold, toxic metals, or other harmful substances in the environment.
+We can also bring equipment to test certain beauty products and soil for lead or mercury.